Sebastien732/EDA_bookings_excel/README.md

 * removal of all entries (111) with 0 adults and 0 child
 * removal of outlayers from adr column
 * add value 0 in column children where the value was left blank
+* add value 'Unknown' when value was missing from column country

 creation of new CSV hotel_bookings_processed_data creation of file Hotel_bookings_analysis